Switzerland in no rush to tame artificial intelligence

 Switzerland’s methodical approach to regulating artificial intelligence (AI) has hit a delay, increasing the gap between the Alpine state and other countries that have either introduced legislation or announced concrete strategies for exploiting the digital revolution.

-Lawmakers in every country face a conundrum regarding AI.
+Lawmakers in every country face a conundrum regarding regulating AI.
 The groundbreaking technology is globally recognised as having the potential to transform economies and societies for the better.
 But used the wrong way, AI could also churn out false information and amplify discrimination.
 The challenge is to harness the positive effects of AI while minimising the risk of harm.

 + Read about AI’s impact on the creative workforce